 Our Board has designated Arthur L. French as Lead Independent Director to preside over all executive sessions of non-management directors.
 In the Lead Independent Director's absence, the remaining non-management directors may appoint a presiding director by majority vote.
 The non-management directors meet in executive session without management on a regular basis.
-The Lead Independent Director also has the responsibility of consulting with management on Board and committee meeting agendas, acting as a liaison between management and the non-management directors, including maintaining frequent contact with the Chairman and the Chief Executive Officer and facilitating collaboration and communication between the non-management directors to the non-management directors or other interested persons may send written communications to Arthur L. French, addressed to Lead Independent Director, c/o Main Street Capital Corporation, Corporate Secretary's Office, 1300 Post Oak Blvd., 8th Floor, Houston, Texas 77056.
+The Lead Independent Director also has the responsibility of consulting with management on Board and committee meeting agendas, acting as a liaison between management and the non-management directors, including maintaining frequent contact with the Chairman and the Chief Executive Officer and facilitating collaboration and communication between the non-management directors and written communications to Arthur L. French, addressed to Lead Independent Director, c/o Main Street Capital Corporate, Scretary's Office, 1300 Post Oak Blvd., 8th Floor, Houston, Texas 77056.